PhilGoud/responsive-icon/README.md

 There is a minimalistic version and a notch version (based on a random chinese Android phone.
 I don't remember which)

+It shows a webapp (PWA versions) or a website, depending on your needs.

 /*
  * ----------------------------------------------------------------------------